DavidHellwig/The-Dragon-Arm-Emulator/README.md

 # ArmEmulator
 This repo is for our CS4488 Capstone Project, and Simplified ARM styled assembly Emulator Geared towards educational purposes.

+In order to run this program, it is recommended that you clone this repo and use the "gradle run" command.

 ## Memebers
-Traae Bloxham
-Daniel Igbokwe
+Traae Bloxham - System Architecture Implementation Daniel Igbokwe - Instruction Translation
-David Hellwig
+David Hellwig - UI Design
-Thomas Neyman
+Thomas Neyman - Instruction Set Implementation

 ## Our Assignment Prompt